 Students also should be aware that transfer credits and semester standing advancement take place after Brown’s Registrar’s Office has received the official transcript from their Study Away host institution and verified all required approvals were obtained in ASK for the courses they successfully completed away from Brown.

 Tougaloo Exchange Program

 Brown's connection with Tougaloo, an historically black college in Jackson, Mississippi, began in 1964, when activists from Brown traveled to Jackson to help in the struggle for civil rights.
 Since then, the two schools have developed a number of programs designed to expand educational and service opportunities for Brown and Tougaloo students, faculty, and staff.
-Current programs include faculty exchanges, a semester-long student exchange program, which supports study away at the partner institution for a semester is among them.
+A semester-long student exchange program, which supports study away at the partner institution for a semester is among them.
 Interested students should speak with Nirva LaFortune.

 Wheaton College is a small liberal arts college located in Norton, Massachusetts, approximately 20 miles from Brown.
-An exchange program allows Brown students to take courses at Wheaton that are not available at Brown, such as courses in elementary and secondary education.
+A cross-registration agreement allows Brown students to take courses at Wheaton that are not available at Brown, such as courses in elementary and secondary education.

 This webpage does not provide comprehensive information on the transfer credit guidelines.
 As mentioned above, students should thoroughly review the Transfer Credits Information section in ASK as well as review their plans and the transfer credit guidelines with a study away and degree completion dean prior to taking any courses elsewhere with an expectation of transfer credit or advanced standing.